Using Special Collections

 Requesting and returning material

-Please sign the search room day-book each day you use the collections.
+- Please sign the search room day-book each day as you come in to the search room